dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/12-Choose-Concurrency-Friendly-Data-Structures/index.md

 1、In parallel code, your performance needs likely include the ability to allow multiple threads to use the data at the same time.
 If this is (or may become) a high-contention data structure, does it allow for concurrent readers and/or writers in different parts of the data structure at the same time?
 If the answer is, "No," then you may be designing an inherent bottleneck into your system and be just asking for lock convoys as threads wait, only one being able to use the data structure at a time.

-2、On parallel hardware, you may also care about minimizing the cost of memory synchronization.
+2、On parallel hardware, you may also care about minimizing the cost of **memory synchronization**.
 When one thread updates one part of the data structure, how much memory needs to be moved to make the change visible to another thread?
-If the answer is, "More than just the part that has ostensibly changed," then again you're asking for a potential performance penalty, this time due to cache sloshing as more data has to move from the core that performed the update to the core that is reading the result.
+If the answer is, "More than just the part that has ostensibly(表面上) changed," then again you're asking for a potential performance penalty, this time due to cache sloshing(晃荡) as more data has to move from the core that performed the update to the core that is reading the result.

 ### Locality